-Former Cal State Fullerton player Perry Webster enters his third season as the men's basketball coach of Fullerton College.
+Former Cal State Fullerton player Perry Webster enters his fifth season as the men's basketball coach of Fullerton College.

-In his first two seasona as the Fullerton head coach, Webster has a record of 48-15.
-He has led the Hornets to two 20-win seasons, an Orange Empire Conference title, the Southern California Regionals twice, and to the CCCAA State Championship game in 2016.
+In his first three seasons as the Fullerton head coach, Webster has a record of 68-23.
+He has led the Hornets to three 20-win seasons, an Orange Empire Conference title, the Southern California Regionals three times, and to the CCCAA State Championship game in 2016.
 In only his second season at the helm (2016-2017), Webster was the Orange Empire Conference Coach of the year, as well as the CCCAA Southern California Coach of the year.

 Since 1927, Coach Webster is the 15th coach in the Hornet's rich basketball history that features 3 state titles and 31 conference titles (1 under Webster).

-Hired at the age of twenty-six, Perry is one of the youngest coaches in community college basketball.
-He is also the second youngest coach to begin his career at FC (the youngest was Dieter Horton at twenty-five).
+Hired at the age of twenty-six, Perry was one of the youngest coaches in community college basketball.
+He is the second youngest coach to begin his career at FC (the youngest was Dieter Horton at twenty-five).

 As a boy, Perry had an early connection to the Hornet's Nest Gym as it is where his father coached him to 2 National Junior Basketball championships.
 Perry also watched his dad win 5 titles in the gym as a NJB coach.